rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-23-7b6c6c7c450b2b04-listing-of-new-debt-securities-of-state-bank-of-india.md

 stocks:
 - SBIN
 tags:
+- bond
 - debt-securities
 - listing
+- private-placement
+- sbi
 - state-bank-of-india
-- bonds
-- private-placement
-- SBI
 title: Listing of New Debt Securities of State Bank of India (6.93% p.a., Maturity 2035)
 ---